cschwatka/Branching/README.md

 ## Git Cheat Sheet

 Overview of git commands.
+Hey this is the newBranch conflict!

+Git rocks.
+More text here.

 ### Basic Commands
 * 'git init' - initialize a local git repo